Skip to content

 export DEPLOYMENT_DIR=ita

-• Set your Intel Trust Authority API Key in KBS configuration:
+Set your Intel Trust Authority API Key in Trustee configuration:

 sed -i 's/api_key =.*/api_key = "'${ITA_API_KEY}'"/g' $DEPLOYMENT_DIR/kbs-config.toml

-• To configure the Key Broker Services to use Intel DCAP as an attestation service, set the environment variable DEPLOYMENT_DIR as follows:
+To configure the Trustee to use Intel DCAP as an attestation service, set the environment variable DEPLOYMENT_DIR as follows:

 export DEPLOYMENT_DIR=custom_pccs